How to Fix: How do I create a directory, and any missing parent directories?

-Create a directory and its parent directories with a single command.
+Create a directory and its parent directories using the mkdir -p command in Bash.

 📋 Table of Contents